hypo69/hypo/docs/gemini/out/en/how_to/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_rst_he.rst

 Important Considerations:
 - Ensure that the input code is properly formatted for analysis.
 - Employ clear and concise language to describe code functionalities.
-- Always provide clear examples to illustrate the usage of each code block.
+- Always provide clear examples to illuStarte the usage of each code block.